EPA hits the road to seek input on power plant rules

 Coal-reliant states such as Kentucky and Pennsylvania are already beginning to weigh options for complying with future EPA carbon-curbing rules.

-Pennsylvania's public utility commission has requested a meeting with EPA Administrator Gina McCarthy to talk about the deactivation of two major coal-fired power plants in the state.
+The commission has already requested a meeting with EPA Administrator Gina McCarthy to talk about the deactivation of two major coal-fired power plants in the state.
 Both plants cited future EPA rules as a reason for shutting.
+(Reporting By Valerie Volcovici; Additional reporting by Rory Carroll in San Francisco; Editing by Ros Krasny and Steve Orlofsky)